-- Safety policy concerning the protection of people, assets, information, and reputation in cases of situations that may pose a threat for the companies of our Group. - Driving policy for the prevention of road accidents, aiming at the reduction of risks and improvement of the health and safety performance in this area. - Drugs and alcohol policy, which aims to prevent, avoid, and control any use of drugs and alcohol that may occur. - Product stewardship policy which safeguards the health and safety of both employees loss. - Non-smokingpolicy, which aimsto support a healthy working environment and ensure that areas. - Major accident prevention policy (MAPP), in accordance with the European Directive 2012/18/EU requirements and the relevant laws at national level, which addresses the risks of major accidents related to dangerous substances with the aim to prevent them.
+- Safety policy concerning the protection of people, assets, information, and reputation in cases of situations that may pose a threat for the companies of our Group. - Driving policy for the prevention of road accidents, aiming at the reduction of risks and improvement of the health and safety performance in this area. - Drugs and alcohol policy, which aims to prevent, avoid, and control any use of drugs and alcohol that may occur. - Product stewardship policy which safeguards the health and safety of both employees and third parties who may be affected by company's activities and products, whilst ensuring protection of the environment and avoidance of any material damage and/or loss. - Non-smokingpolicy, which aims to support a healthy working environment and ensure that smoking is not permitted on all companies' premises, with the exception of designated areas. - Major accident prevention policy (MAPP), in accordance with the European Directive 2012/18/EU requirements and the relevant laws at national level, which addresses the risks of major accidents related to dangerous substances with the aim to prevent them.